1997–98 Australian region cyclone season: Tropical Cyclone May

 May formed from an area of low pressure on 25 February 1998 near the Australian coast.
 May moved southward before making landfall near Mornington Island on 26 February.
 After that the storm dissipated while moving inland.
 There were no reports of deaths or damage from Tropical Storm May.

 Tropical Low Elsie

+A low pressure area was spotted west of the Cocos Islands on 7 March.
+The system tracked westward and then southwestward over the next few days, remaining poorly organized.
+It crossed 90°E in the night of 8–9 March and left the Australian basin.

 Tropical Cyclone Nathan

 Tropical Cyclone Nathan formed from a tropical low embedded weak monsoon trough that had formed when Tropical Cyclone Yali had reached cyclone intensity.
 Upper-level outflow was favorable, but wind shear made it restricted for rapid development.
 Nathan started off developing rapidly, the first warning, issued on 21 March, classified the system as a 45 mi/h tropical cyclone.
 Nathan was a small system in an environment of weak steering flow, causing the storm to move erratically but slowly to the east.
 Nathan turned southward, coming to within 100 nmi of Cooktown, Australia on 23 March.
 The TCWC in Brisbane kept Nathan's wind speed at 50-60 mph, whereas the Joint Typhoon Warning Center boosted it up to hurricane-strength on 23 March.

 After approaching the coast of Queensland, Nathan came under the influence of the monsoon flow from Tropical Cyclone Yali.
 The storm moved east-northeasterly very rapidly and became more easterly on 25 March.
 By the morning of 26 March, the circulation was becoming sheared.
 The shear was possibly coming from an extratropical system (formerly known as Yali).
 Nathan turned to the south and the Brisbane TCWC downgraded the system into a tropical low, ceasing advisories.
 By 1200 UTC on 27 March, Nathan showed signs of redevelopment near the Chesterfield Islands.
 The JTWC reissued advisories and upped the winds to 50 mi/h.
 Nathan moved westward and approached Australia again, weakening slowly.

 A scatterometer pass on 29 March indicated a small circulation with winds of about 40 mi/h and a Willis Island report the next day indicated that Nathan only had 35 mi/h easterly winds.
 The JTWC kept Nathan as a minimal tropical cyclone until 31 March when it was downgraded into a weakening low.